S2-group/robot-runner/README.md

 #### ros_version

 The ROS version that robot-runner uses is the version that is currently activated on the system robot-runner runs on.
-Any system can have multiple installs of multiple ROS versions (multiple ROS1 installs, multiple ROS2 installs, all side-by-side), however only one ROS install can be active at a time.
-This one, active install, sets its version in the environment variable **ROS_VERSION**, the value of this environment variable is used by robot-runner to correctly determine the currently running ROS instance.
+Any system can have multiple installs of multiple ROS versions (multiple ROS1 installs, multiple ROS2 installs, all side-by-side).
+Only one ROS install can be active at a time.
+This one, active, install sets its version in the environment variable **ROS_VERSION**, the value of this environment variable is used by robot-runner to correctly determine the currently running ROS instance.

 This applies to both the RemoteRunner (remote PC) and ClientRunner (native device) modules of robot-runner.